School Science Lessons

 Melatonin

-It occurs in coffee, in walnuts, in most plants.
+It occurs in coffee, in walnuts, and in most plants.

 See diagram: Melatonin compound.